MasumHossain-jr/file_name_lister/README.md

 .cs       |   860
 .ino      |   272

-Creating another text file in the same directory will create a new .txt file named "file_analysis_1...._2..._3..."... and so on...
+Doing another scan in the same directory will create a new .txt file named "file_analysis_1...._2..._3..."... and so on...

 This is comepletely open source, use any text editor to check the base code and feel free to use anyway you like.
 GG!